Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Methods

-The critic network visualized in Fig.~\ref{fig:critic} uses the same embedded features as query, key, and value for the attention layers.
+The critic network uses the same embedded features as query, key, and value for the attention layers.
 The network mainly consists of a stack of two identical attention layers.
 Each layer has a self-attention module and a feed-forward network.
 The residual connections and layer normalization are the same as those in the policy network.
-For the self-attention calculation, $M_s$ is utilized to guarantee that the vehicles only attend to existing objects.
-The encoded features of all vehicles are reduced to a single vector with the pooling operation $\sum$, which accommodates different numbers of vehicles in the scenario.
-After the last linear operation, it outputs the state value $V_{s_t}$.
+For the self-attention calculation, $M_s$ is utilized to guarantee that the vehicles only attend to existing ones.
+The encoded features of all vehicles are reduced to a single vector with the pooling operation $\sum$, which accommodates different numbers of vehicles.
+After the last linear operation, it outputs the state value $V(s_t)$.